Stepping out of my cab at the Revere Hotel Boston Common, I was immediately impressed with the doorman’s professionalism

 Before Your Stay At Revere Hotel Boston Common

-If you want to stay at a hip boutique hotel conveniently located to attractions, dining, and public transportation in Boston, I highly recommend booking the Revere Hotel.
-But, before you go, here are a few things to do …
+If you want to stay at a hip boutique hotel conveniently located near attractions, dining, and public transportation in Boston, I highly recommend booking the Revere Hotel.
+But, before you go to Boston, here are a few things to do and know …

 - Read my post about the essential things to do in Boston

 - Plan your trip itinerary!
 I have tons of information on my Massachusetts Pinterest board.

 - Finally, book your room here!